elena-pascal/PyOpenCL-Tutorial/README.md

 - 010 Introspection - Find out about your computer's OpenCL situation
 - 020 Array Sum - Use OpenCL To Add Two Large Random Arrays - Hiding Details
 - 021 Array Sum - Use OpenCL To Add Two Large Random Arrays - Showing Details
+- 030 Timing - Compare performance of a loop in pure Python versus OpenCL
+- 040 Elementwise - Use PyOpenCL arrays and elementwise to add two large randon arrays